Nurse Anesthesia Program

 An average nurse anesthetist salary in Nebraska

-Nebraska CRNA salaries are usually higher than the national average and with an annual mean wage of $186,250.
-CRNA salaries are higher in this state because it is so rural.
+Nebraska CRNA salaries are slightly below the national average and with an annual mean wage of $179,450.

 An average annual nurse anesthetist salary in the US is $189,190 (according to the Bureau of Labor Statistics 2020 study)